sanyaade-teachings/livekit-tutorials-docs/docs/tutorials/application-client/angular.md

     This function sends a POST request using [HttpClient](https://angular.io/api/common/http/HttpClient){:target="\_blank"} to the application server's `/token` endpoint.
 The request body contains the room name and participant name.
 The server responds with a token that is used to connect to the room.

-4. It connects to the room using the LiveKit URL and the token.
+5. It connects to the room using the LiveKit URL and the token.
-5. It publishes the camera and microphone tracks to the room using `room.localParticipant.enableCameraAndMicrophone()`, which asks the user for permission to access their camera and microphone at the same time.
+6. It publishes the camera and microphone tracks to the room using `room.localParticipant.enableCameraAndMicrophone()`, which asks the user for permission to access their camera and microphone at the same time.
+The local video track is then stored in the `localTrack` variable.

 ---